This diploma will equip you with the knowledge and experience you need to work with children from birth to five years old.

 - a range of teaching methods, adapted to your preferred learning style

-- Five GCSEs at grade C or above, including English and Maths, or
+Five GCSEs at grade C/4 or above, including English and

-- the CACHE Level 2 Certificate in Early Years Education and Care, as well as GCSE English and Maths at grade C or above.
+Level 2 Certificate in Early Years Education and Care, as well as GCSE English and Maths at grade C/4 or

 Upon completion of this course, you may enter employment as a childcare or education worker in a variety of settings in either the public, private, or voluntary sector, both in this country and abroad.